YaleDHLab/lab-workshops/neural-style-transfer/README.md

 * "adaptive-style-transfer"
 * "adaIn-style-transfer"

 Before we start running our experiments, we should also think about how we'll name our files.
-The convention I've adapted is:
+The convention I follow is:
 ```
 contentImageName-styleImageName-parameter1_parameter2.jpg
 ```